 Update (February, 1st 2019): Modern Fertility’s clinical study has been published in this month's Green Journal, the Official Publication of the American College of Obstetricians and Gynecologists (ACOG)!
 If you’re like us, and want to know the science behind how we test fertility hormones, this one is a must-read.

-Click here to read the full study, or continue reading below for a breakdown of the paper.
+Click here to read the article's abstract, or continue reading below for a breakdown of the paper.

 We’re excited to share our clinical study!
 It provides evidence that the Modern Fertility test and a traditional blood draw can be used interchangeably to measure reproductive hormones in women—yes!
 In the recap of the study below, we’ll discuss the role that this testing (technically referred to as “minimally invasive testing”) can play in the measurement of hormones to assess fertility as well as women’s health research as a whole.

 - We ran a study with 130 women, measuring hormones collected both through a traditional blood draw and by fingerstick.